 Although we don't have guided tours of the campus, we have a few tips to make the most of your visit.

 When you come to our 60 acre campus, bring your lunch—our waterfront is a fabulous place to picnic.
 Add a pair of binoculars so you can see more of the boats and the wildlife.
 There are picnic tables and plenty of lawn if you want to spread out a blanket.
 On the School's site, you can see the FLEET OF BOATS.
 Take a look at that in advance, and you'll have a better idea of what you are looking at on the water and the dinghy dock.
 Also consider a light jacket (yes, we have hoodies at the Store) as the temperature can drop 10 degrees when you get down to the waterfront.

 While you're at the waterfront you are welcome to walk down the dock.
-The boathouse is actually classroom and private residence for waterfront staff.
-The lower section is where oars, rigs, and lifejackets are stored as well as where you leave your guest mooring payment.
+The boathouse is actually a classroom and private residence for staff.
+The lower section is where oars, rigs, and lifejackets are stored, as well as where you make your guest mooring fee payment.